exoplatform/exo-documentation/docs/PersonalApplications.rst

 |AC_image3|

-When you click on an application icon it will open in the same tab if it is an eXo Platform, otherwise, it will open in a new tab.
+When you click on an application icon it will open in the same tab if it is an eXo Platform application, otherwise, it will open in a new tab.

 In addition to your favorite applications displayed in the drawer, you can also navigate through the whole